Protecting the public

 Supporting lawyers and paralegals

-In addition to its role in overseeing and regulating lawyers and paralegals, the Law Society provides legal information and support for lawyers and paralegals through its Resource Centre.
-Lawyers and paralegals can phone 416-947-3315 or 1-800-668-7380 or access the Resource Centre on our website for a one-stop access point to a wide range of services.
+In addition to its role in overseeing and regulating lawyers and paralegals, the Law Society provides legal information and support for lawyers and paralegals.
+Lawyers and paralegals can phone 416-947-3315 or 1-800-668-7380 or access the For Lawyers and For Paralegals section for a one-stop access point to a wide range of services.